soyabn9/fmcs-help-first/en/README.md

 **Password Error:**

 The password cannot have a space before and/or after the password or it will return the following error.
+Try pasting it in a text editor before you enter it into your FTP client.
 ![FTP Error 1](../assets/fmcs-help-faq/FTP-Error-1.png 'Remove spaces from password')

 **Connect Error:**